raspberrypilearning/fetching-the-weather/en/step_4.md

 - Click on `Menu` > `Programming` > `Python3 (IDLE)` to open a new Python shell, then click on `File` > `New File`.

 - The first thing you'll need is a few Python modules.
-One of them is not in the standard library, but you can install it from the [Requirements page](https://projects.raspberrypi.org/en/projects/fetching-the-weather/requirements/).
+One of them is not in the standard library, but you can install it using the instructions from the [What you will need section](What you will need).

     ``` python
     from requests import get